safinsingh/pyramid/README.md

 ![main](./assets/a.png)

-It's also pretty safe!
+It's also pretty fail-safe!
 If you hack it, please make a PR and I'll add you to the [hackers list](#hacker-list) :)

 ## Hacker List